 Lawyers are required to meet high standards of education, training and qualification.
 This is helpful when dealing with something as important as setting up a new corporation, which involves much more than just registration.
 Using a budget website staffed by non-lawyers may save you a bit of money up front, but do you really want to trust the creation of your new corporation to someone with no legal training?
 If you choose to go that route, there’s a good chance that you’ll end up paying a lawyer anyway to try to finish the job and repair the damage.

 Getting it wrong could be devastating for your business.

-allincorporated.ca is owned and operated by Twin River Law LLP, a business and litigation law firm.
-For one flat fee we register your corporation, make sure that it’s set up and organized correctly, and provide legal advice needed to help protect your investment.
+All legal services offered through allincorporated.ca are provided by All In Business Law, an Alberta business law firm.
+For one flat fee, we register your corporation, make sure that it’s set up and organized correctly, and provide legal advice needed to help protect your investment.